 Long-lived assets, other than goodwill which is separately tested for impairment, are evaluated for impairment whenever events or changes in circumstances indicate the carrying value of an asset may not be recoverable.
 When evaluating long-lived assets for potential impairment, we first compare the carrying value of the asset to the asset's estimated future cash flows (undiscounted and without interest charges).
 If the estimated future cash flows are less than the carrying value of the asset, we calculate an impairment loss.
-The impairment loss calculation compares the carrying value of the asset to the asset's estimated future cash flows (discounted and with interest charges).
+The impairment loss calculation compares the carrying value of the asset's estimated fair value, which may be based on estimated future cash flows (discounted and with interest charges).
 We recognize an impairment loss if the amount of the asset's carrying value exceeds the asset's estimated fair value.
 If we recognize an impairment loss, the adjusted carrying amount of the asset becomes its new cost basis.
 For a depreciable long-lived asset, the new cost basis will be depreciated over the remaining useful life of that asset.